DorianDepriester/Wicksell-py/JOSS/paper.md

 subclass from the `scipy.stats` module.

 # Statement of need
-In materials sciences, such as petrology, geology or metallography, the microstructure of granular materials are usually characterized by 2D observations (e.g. optical microscopy or Scanning Electron Microscopy).
+In materials sciences, such as petrology, geology or metallography, the microstructures of granular materials are usually characterized by 2D observations (e.g. optical microscopy or Scanning Electron Microscopy).
 Thus, the real grain size distribution cannot be directly inferred from these measurements, and the relationship between the
 2D apparent size distribution and the real 3D distribution is commonly refered to as the corpuscle problem.